6 Best Journals For Anxiety

 The title says it all.
 The Anxiety Journal is packed with information to help you ease your stress and worry.
-There are full advice pages, creative activities, writing prompts, and more.
+There are general advice pages, creative activities, writing prompts, and more.
 The reading exercises genuinely put your anxiety into an easy-to-deal-with perspective.

 Unfortunately, this journal is more of a book with a few exercises rather than a traditional journal.
 If you are just looking to sporadically fill out pages instead of making journaling a full habit, we suggest the Anxiety Journal.

 Gratitude and mindfulness are essential to relieving anxiety, and that's the focus of the Bro Journal!
 By practicing mindfulness, you can get out of your head and give less power to your negative thought.
 But, the Bro Journal takes it a step further.

 There is a section titled "Chill Out, Bro" where you are meant to write out your worries for the day in hopes that you can overcome them.
 Combined with the other sections focused on self-improvement, gratitude, and reflection, you'll be able to overcome your anxiety with a pen and this journal.

 There is no shame in admitting that anxiety can get the best of us.
 The first step to fixing any mental issue is to acknowledge that you have one.
 By recognizing your anxiety, you can learn to deal with it.
 And, there's no better way to tackle the worry and stress in your life than by keeping a journal.
 Remember, fellow bros: learn from the past, live in the present, and succeed in the future.